-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: The shell date was derived from a pool deposit within an Oer-IJ salt-marsh environment.
 In the pool sedimentation of clay took place in the period around 670 BC.
-The date has a large 2-σ range, but probably the pool clay was deposited before the active marine phase in the Oer-IJ (600-400 BC).
+The date has a large 2-sigma range, but probably the pool clay was deposited before the active marine phase in the Oer-IJ (600–400 BC).

-<h1>Location Uitgeesterbroek (SU)
+<h1>Location: Uitgeesterbroek (SU)

-Table A5.4: 14C dates of ditch-side section Uitgeesterbroek (SU).
-References: RGD Palaeobot.
+Table A5.4.
+14C dates of ditch-side section Uitgeesterbroek (SU) (RGD Palaeobot.
 Rap.
-1036; Westerhoff et al., 1987.
+1036; Westerhoff et al., 1987)